What We’re Doing During the COVID-19 Outbreak

 While the Orange Literacy office is closed to the general public for the time being, please know that we are back behind the curtains, operating in our now-virtual world.
 Team members are available during the workday to coach tutors, help develop lesson plans and locate instructional materials.

 We will open the office again once the healthcare experts have given us the all-clear.
-In the meantime, if you need to contact us, the best way is through email.
+In the meantime, we are accepting online registrations for online classes.
+And if you need to contact us, the best way is through email.
 We can be reached at:

 Executive Director – Alice Denson - firstname.lastname@example.org